Need help?

-Ammonia or ammonium is released during the bacterial decomposition of organic, nitrogen-containing, substances such as food waste or the faeces of fish.
+During the bacterial breakdown of organic, nitrogen-containing substances such as food remains or fish feces, ammonia or ammonium is released.
 Which of the two substances is formed depends on the pH value of the water.
-Ammonium in acid to neutral water is less toxic than the highly toxic ammonia in alkaline water.
-Both substances are further broken down into nitrite and then into nitrate by beneficial bacteria as part of the nitrogen cycle.
+Ammonium in acidic to neutral water is less toxic than the highly toxic ammonia in alkaline water.
+Both substances are further broken down by beneficial bacteria, as part of the nitrogen cycle, into nitrite and then into nitrate.
 In a well-functioning aquarium, the ammonium/ammonia value should be below 0.25 mg/l.

 freshwater, saltwater aquariums and ponds